HimanshuBarak/HimanshuBarak/README.md

 - 🔭 A MERN Stack Developer with a emphasis on React JS.
 - 🌱 I’m always learning one thing or the other Currently its Android Development.
 - 🥅 Other than coding I am into reading fantasy fiction novels.
-- ⚡ Check out my first blog on how React js works under the hood [here](https://medium.com/@himanshubarak/understanding-how-react-js-works-under-the-hood-67542803539d)
+- ⚡ Check out my first blog on how React js works under the hood [here](https://medium.com/@himanshubarak/understanding-how-react-js-works-under-the-hood-67542803539d).
- - 👨‍💻 Reach out me on Discord if you wanna collaborate on a exciting project.
+ - 👨‍💻 Reach out to me if you wanna collaborate on a exciting project.

 ## Technologies: